Growing Berries in Containers

-If you have similar memories, we are here to help you get back in touch with your youth and start your own berry patch, right in your EarthBox® garden!
+If you have similar memories, we are here to help you get back in touch with your youth and start your own berry patch in gardening containers!
 Read on to get started.

 Berry Basics: The Best Types of Berries to Grow in Containers

 Understanding how berries grow, and the different types available will aid you in your decision of which ones to try in your garden.
 All berry plants produce the most fruit in full sun and require at least 6-8 hours per day.

 The best types of berries to grow in planting boxes are: